 This opulent and stunning mansion is, believe it or not, a wonderful hotspot for dog walks!
 While you won’t be able to take your pets into the main gardens of the estate, you are completely free to walk them on the lead across the miles of country paths explorable nearby.

-It’s pretty safe to say that we absolutely adore Dorset.
+It’s pretty safe to say that we absolutely adore dog friendly Dorset cottages.
 There are lots of good places to walk dogs with some fantastic panoramic vantage points.
 This is a corner of the country you may have seen on TV and film more than a few times before, and for good reason!
 They say that England is lucky to have so many gorgeous nature walks and views, and Dorset really does take the lion’s share.
 It’s also brimming with family fun down in Poole and Christchurch (as well as Bournemouth and Weymouth, of course).
-Why not check the best pet friendly days out in Dorset if you’re stuck for inspiration on where to take your pets in the region?
+Why not check the days out in Dorset if you’re stuck for inspiration on where to take your pets in the region?

 That said, with a little help from this guide above, you hopefully won’t have too many moments where you feel bored or at a loss!
 One thing to remember with many walks across Dorset is the fact that lots of the trails are quite rugged and steep.
 This is the ancient coastline you’re traversing.
 Therefore, don’t expect it to be paved over with nice, flat tarmac!

 Instead, expect a walk or two full of character and with a wonderful, breezy backdrop.
-We think there are more than a few photo opportunities down in Dorset that you may well be missing out on.
+We think there are more than a few photo opportunities down on some of the dog friendly beaches in Dorset that you may well be missing out on.
 Do also keep in mind that Dorset gives you a fantastic launchpad for adventures on the Isle of Wight, too!

 If you’ve never taken your dog on walks around Dorset before, make that change – and use this guide to the best dog walks as a starting point!